gem/oq-engine/doc/scenario-from-shakemap.md

 with a step of 10 km the grid contains around 65 x 65 sites;
-most of the sites are without assets because most of the grid is on the sea or on high montains, so actually there are around ~1000 effective sites.
-Computing a correlation matrix of size 1000 x 1000 is actually possible, so the risk computation can be performed.
+most of the sites are without assets because most of the grid is on the sea or on high montains, so actually there are around ~500 effective sites.
+Computing a correlation matrix of size 500 x 500 is actually possible, so the risk computation can be performed.
 Clearly in situations in which the number of hazard sites is too large, approximations will have to be made, like neglecting the correlation effects.
-Viceversa, if the correlation effects are important, we will have to increase the `region_grid_spacing` until the computation become possible.
-Also the performance of the procedure associating the shakemap sites to the hazard sites will be critical.